na-na-hi/renget/archive/chrprompt2.md

 >Booker: I wish I knew more about instincts at the start.
 I had a p-pretty big scare early on, when I first started settling into my new body and balancing my Aura.
 That made my instincts start... activating, essentially.
 I started feeling weird desires and fears... like there was some other p-person in my head trying to take over.
 It kept trying to make me hate things I used to love... like my favorite foods or the sound of rain.
 It was... unsettling.
 But with some encouragement from Sneasel, I was able to accept those new feelings without letting them control me.

+>Lliam: Overflowing psychic power... %darkred%It hurts%%.
+It's like being crammed inside a cage.
+Espurrs are cursed creatures; 'letting it go' is like sneezing, which will result in destruction around you.
+Marvel to those that can hold a smile on their faces despite the eternal struggles...

 **Dog, cat, and fox mons**: Do you ever get the zoomies?
 >Adrian: Never
 >>Enny: All the time!